tywalch/electrodb/README.md

 }
 ```

+## Facet and Index Considerations

+As described in the above two sections ([Facets](#facets), [Indexes](#indexes)), ElectroDB builds your keys using the attribute values defined in your model and provided on your query.
+Here are a few considerations to take into account when thinking about how to model your indexes:

+- Your table's primary Partition and Sort Keys cannot be changed after a record has been created.
+Be mindful of **not** to use Attributes that have values that can change as facets for your primary table index.

+- When updating/patching an Attribute that is also a facet for secondary index, ElectroDB will perform a runtime check that the operation will leave a key in a partially built state.
+For example: if a Sort Key is defined as having the Facets `["prop1", "prop2", "prop3"]`, than an update to the `prop1` Attribute will require supplying the `prop2` and `prop3` Attributes as well.
+This prevents a loss of key fidelity because ElectroDB is not able to update a key partially in place with its existing values.

+- As described and detailed in [Facet Arrays](#facet-arrays), you can use the `label` property on an Attribute shorten a facet's prefix on a key.
+This can allow trim down the length of your keys.

 ## Collections
 A Collection is a grouping of Entities with the same Partition Key and allows you to make efficient query across multiple entities.
-If you background is SQL, imagine Partition Keys as Foreign Keys, a Collection represents a View with multiple joined Entities.
+If your background is SQL, imagine Partition Keys as Foreign Keys, a Collection represents a View with multiple joined Entities.

 Collections are defined on an Index and the name of the collection should represent what the query would return as a pseudo `Entity`.
 Additionally, Collection names must be unique across a `Service`.